perammalliswari/perammalliswari/README.md

 I'm a **Data Analyst** who loves turning raw numbers into clear, actionable stories. 📊

-- 🔍 Currently building experience through hands-on data analytics internships
+- 🔍 Currently building experience through hands-on data analytics internships and transform my career into data analyst , powerbi devloper,sql devloper...
 - 🏢 Interned at **Evoastra** (Mar 2026 – Jun 2026) as a Data Analyst
 - 🏆 Interned at **Unstop TechFair** (Dec 2025 – Jan 2026) as a Data Analyst
-- 📈 Passionate about dashboards, reporting, and finding insights hidden in data
+- 📈 Passionate about transform raw data into actionable  dashboards, reporting, and finding insights hidden in data
 - 🌱 Always learning new tools to sharpen my analytics toolkit
 - 💬 Ask me about Power BI, SQL, or Excel — happy to nerd out about data!